ScrierOne/Assorted-Adjustments/README.md

 ### Give IWD Dispel Magic a chance to succeed/fail based on caster level like in Baldur's Gate

 In Icewind Dale, Dispel (and Remove) Magic has a 100% success chance, which makes it quite overpowered, renders all other antimagic spells redundant, and is incorrect by PnP rules.
 This component changes it to behave like the BG version, with a chance to dispel based on caster level and the effect being targeted.

+### Time Stop makes affected creatures invulnerable

+Inspired by a similar component in Angel's Made in Heaven spell pack.
+Like that component, this makes it impossible to harm creatures frozen in time.
+This one is different in that it remains possible to harm creatures immune to time stop, so Ascension Balthazar and Melissan, for example, can keep duking it out during anybody's Time Stop.

 ### Fixes For Deities of Faerûn